Women May Experience Subtle Heart Attack Symptoms

 • Dizziness, lightheadedness, or fainting

-Other reasons that women might miss or ignore signs include:
+Other reasons that women might miss or ignore heart attack symptoms include:

-In addition, women may report these heart attack signs but still face misdiagnosis from healthcare providers (HCPs), according to the American Heart Association.
+What’s more, according to the American Heart Association, women may report heart attack signs but still face misdiagnosis from healthcare providers (HCPs).

 Heart attack risk factors

-• Sex: Though women commonly experience heart attacks, men are even more likely to have one.
+• Sex: Men are more likely than women to have heart attacks.

 • Age: Risk increases for women after age 55 and for men after age 45.

-• Health conditions: Obesity, high blood pressure, high cholesterol, diabetes, and autoimmune diseases like lupus and rheumatoid arthritis can all raise heart attack risk.
+• Health conditions: Obesity, high blood pressure, high levels of cholesterol (a fat-like substance in the blood), diabetes (high blood sugar levels), and autoimmune diseases like lupus and rheumatoid arthritis can all raise heart attack risk.

 You can’t change many of the major heart attack risk factors.
 But the good news is that lifestyle changes can lower your risk.